Tapico/tapico-turborepo-remote-cache/README.md

 The `STORAGE_EMULATOR_HOST` is used to activate a special code path in the Google Cloud Storage library for Go.

+*Tip*: If the Remote Cache is not working as expected, you can use an application like ProxyMan and force `turbo` CLI the application's HTTP proxy so you can get insight in the outgoing HTTP requests.
+To do this, you can run `turbo` the following way `HTTP_PROXY=192.168.1.98:9090 turbo run build`.

+You might need to use `HTTPS_PROXY` instead when the API server location is running over HTTPS instead of HTTP.

 ## Acknowledgments